Kayinnasaki/kayin.moe-article-pages/txt/marisa/item.md

 ## Post Throw

 Marisa doesn't get much midscreen off her forward throw.
 Off a backthrow you can DR in but not close enough to get a strike-throw mixup.
-If thrown into the corner with either though you CAN DR meatie or even, if its a back throw, simply dash in and meatie.
+If thrown into the corner with either though you CAN DR meatie or even, if it's a back throw, simply dash in and meatie.

 Most of the time off a throw I'd just dash forward once to close the distance and let things reset to neutral.